Workflow API

 name

-Returns: Workflow instance
+Returns: Workflow instance for managing the workflow

 Parameters: